filipemarinho/filipemarinho/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; I’m currently getting a master degree in Computational Physics.
+- 🎓 &nbsp;  I recently completed my master's degree in Computational Physics.
+Exploring the implementation of state-of-the-art object detection models to develop a multi-spectral system for smart spraying.
+This system aims to significantly reduce herbicide usage in agriculture.
+- :books: &nbsp; During my bachelor degree in Computational Physics, I developed innovative products in the field of ophthalmology using cutting-edge computer vision and digital image processing techniques.
 - 🤔 &nbsp; Exploring new technologies and developing software & hardware solutions and simple hacks.
 - 🔭 &nbsp; Studying Computer Vision, Physics, Optics and Deep Learning.
 - 💼 &nbsp; Python/C++ developer for desktop apps and embbebed devices.